keyoke-code/bd_blog/content/post/stayins-safu-3.md

 The numbers can get confusing, but if you want one take away from this section it's the following.
 It's possible to setup a token such that it will moon very very easily.
 It looks great, huge green candle.
 Much wow.
 Everyone piles in.
 But that token can (and indeed probably will) crash hard!
 This is token A in our example.
 Token B will grow steadily, and when bad times come it will keep taking punches in the face like a champ, and not drop like a rock!
 This is why we loaded BitDiamond with $40k of liquidity on day one.

 Want to see what the initial liquidity load was?
-Are you still looking at the liquidity pool?
+Are you still looking at the liquidity pool in BSCscan from the above section?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20 Token Transactions and hit view all.
 Go to 'last' and look for the liquidity load transaction.
 Ideally this will be the first thing you see, and you can check out how much it was.

 ## MCAP to Liquidity Ratio